 Fair enough.
 I understand and commend you on your desire for adventure and change, and your yearning to undertake a challenge and to widen your comfort zone.
 I applaud taking life by the reins and making it what you want it to be.
 Indeed, I did just that.

 I distinguish my adventure from the countless number of temporary expats I meet here in Europe, those who have rented their house out back home and who have taken a position in the European division of their company.
-Theirs is an excellent way to experience life through a different cultural lens, especially for children, but it is not the same as stepping off a plane in some new place with a completely blank slate before you.
+Theirs is an excellent way to experience life through a different cultural lens (especially for children, who often face dilemmas at school in a new country), but it is not the same as stepping off a plane in some new place with a completely blank slate before you.
 This latter experience is what I’m writing about to you now.

 If you move to a new country, particularly one where you don’t know the language, you will feel as if you’re starting life over from the beginning of adulthood.
 You’ll likely have to go back to school to earn credentials to open up the work possibilities of your adopted homeland.
 You will, at the very least, need to take language classes.
 So returning to a student life is an essential ingredient.